Comprehensive Guide to Trading Bitcoin

 In fact, in the 24 hours prior to writing this guide, more than $100 billion worth of Bitcoin has changed hands.
 As such, this represents highly conducive conditions to trade Bitcoin on both a long and short-term basis.

-But, trading this digital currency is no easy feat - which is why we have put together an in-depth guide on How to Trade Bitcoin in 2021.
+But, trading Bitcoin is no easy feat - which is why we have put together an in-depth guide on How to Trade Bitcoin in 2022.

 Within it, we explain the ins and outs of how this investment scene works, what risks and rewards you need to consider, and how you can start trading Bitcoin today.

-How to trade Bitcoin in 5 Easy Steps
+How To Trade Bitcoin (BTC) in 5 Easy Steps

-To trade Bitcoin, the first step is to Open an accout with a regulated exchange, depost funds, select Bitcoin from the platform list, and lastly Buy Bitcoin (go Long) or sell BTC (go short).
+To trade Bitcoin (BTC), the first step is to open an account with a regulated exchange, deposit funds, select Bitcoin from the platform list, and lastly Buy BTC (go Long) or sell BTC (go Short).

 That is to say, if you speculate on the future direction of Bitcoin correctly, you will make a profit.
 The amount that you make will depend on how much you risked on the trade, and to what extent your prediction was correct in percentage terms.

 Before we move onto the specifics of how to trade Bitcoin online, let’s run through a very basic example of what this might look like in practice.